rufinv/Intro2AI-class/Lecture7/index.md

 * (Large) Language Models
 	* Transformers for Embedding : BERT
 	* Transformers for Generation : GPT2
-* Application : Finetuning for multi-class classification and Text generation with Transformers
+* Application : Finetuning for multi-class classification and Text generation with an LLM

 ### Prerequisites: